AshBardhan/robo-galactic-shooter/README.md

 - Ensure you are using **Node v21.6.0**.
 You can switch versions easily with [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).
 - Install all the required dependencies by running `npm install`.
 - Create a new branch out off `main` for your fix/feature by running `git checkout -b new-feature`.
-- Start the development server by running `npm run dev` and open your browser at `http://localhost:5173` to view the app.
+- Start the development server by running `npm run dev`
+- Open your browser at `http://localhost:5173` and play the game.

 ### Things to remember